Research Use Only

-Thymosin Alpha 1 functions as a potent immunomodulator that influences immune cell development, cytokine expression, and immune system homeostasis.
-As a naturally occurring 28-amino acid peptide originally isolated from thymic tissue, Tα1 plays a fundamental role in T-cell maturation, immune cell differentiation, and innate and adaptive immune response regulation.
-Through toll-like receptor (TLR) pathway activation and immune cell signaling modulation, Tα1 has been investigated in research models examining T-cell maturation, dendritic cell function, natural killer cell activity, and multi-system immune responses in laboratory settings.
+Thymosin Alpha 1 functions as a potent immunomodulator that influences signaling dynamics, cytokine expression, and immune pathway homeostasis.
+As a naturally occurring 28-amino acid peptide originally isolated from thymic tissue, Tα1 has been studied for its role in thymocyte signaling, immune pathway differentiation, and innate and adaptive response regulation.
+Through toll-like receptor (TLR) pathway activation and signaling modulation, Tα1 has been investigated in research models examining thymocyte dynamics, dendritic signaling, natural killer pathway activity, and multi-system immune responses in laboratory settings.

 Thymosin Alpha 1 was first isolated and characterized from bovine thymus gland in the 1970s by Allan Goldstein and colleagues at George Washington University.
 This peptide was identified as the primary active component of thymosin fraction 5, a crude thymic extract with immunological activity.
-Subsequent research established its role in T-cell differentiation and led to development as thymalfasin (Zadaxin) for clinical investigation.
+Subsequent research established its role in thymocyte differentiation and led to development as thymalfasin for continued experimental investigation.

 Thymosin Alpha 1 Structure